dwavesystems/dwave-ocean-sdk/docs/examples/hybrid1.rst

       but with a degree of three (each node connects to three other nodes).
 You can increase the number of nodes substantially as long as you keep the graph sparse.

+For more detailed examples of using :doc:`dwave-hybrid </docs_hybrid/sdk_index>` to combine classical and quantum resources in solving your problem, see the `Hybrid Computing Jupyter Notebooks <https://github.com/dwave-examples/structural-imbalance-notebook>`_.

 Example Requirements
 ====================